knottem/Node-Api-Server/readme.md

 ```
 or on windows download from [nodejs.org](https://nodejs.org/en/)

-### Install npm
+### Install npm (node package manager) NOT NEEDED ON WINDOWS
 ```bash
 sudo apt-get install npm
 ```
-or on windows you should have it installed with nodejs

 ### Install dependencies
 ```bash
 npm install express
 ```
-where express is the name of the package, do this in the folder where you have the server.js file
+Do this in the folder where you have the server.js file

 ## Run the server
 ```bash